OntimizeWeb/ontimize-web-templates/templates/form/02-form/README.md

 <br/>

-2. Configure the `o-grid` modifying the values for the inputs `service-type`, `entity`, `columns` and `quick-filter-columns`.
+2. Configure the `o-grid` modifying the values for the inputs `service-type`, `entity`,`keys`, `parent-keys`, `columns` and `quick-filter-columns`.
 See section 10 for details.
 For more information consult the following url <https://ontimizeweb.github.io/docs/v15/components/data/grid/overview>.

 <br/>